TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data: Datasets and Experiment Setting

 \subsection{Experiment Settings}

-We use the GANs based models as mentioned in Section~\ref{sec:models} to generate synthetic data.
+We use the GAN and VAE-based models as mentioned in Section~\ref{sec:models} to generate synthetic data.
 We evaluate their training progression to observe the evolution in the quality of data generated over the number of epochs.
 We also notice the highest similarity score obtained during training.
 The obtained similarity score is compared with the score obtained by a Bayesian based data synthesis method DataSynthesizer~\cite{DataSynthesizer}.

 For CTGAN and TGAN, the default hyper parameters are adopted.
-These hyper parameters are maintain in different modifications to these models in this study. n WGAN-GP, the min-max scaling is used for non categorical columns and one hot encoding is used for categorical columns.
+These hyper parameters are maintained across different modifications of these models throughout our experiments.
+In WGAN-GP, the min-max scaling is used for non categorical columns and one hot encoding is used for categorical columns.~For TVAE, we follow the hyper parameters as in ~\cite{xu2019modeling}.
 Almost all the models either show no sign of improvement or converge by 50 epochs on each dataset.
-Therefore we present the results for 50 epochs.
+Therefore, we present the results for 50 epochs.
 For DataSynthesizer, we use the~\textit{correlated\_attribute} mode and keep the degree of the Bayesian network as 2.